mategyf/sel-db/README.md

 |SENT_ATTENTION|SentAttention|
 |**FINAL**|Final|

 Possibly important ones are bolded.
-You need to be in the `LoggedIn` state in order to send a request, you cannot do it while in the `Initialized` or `Connecting` state.
-Sel-db will wait till the connection is established, so use [initiateConnection](#initiateConnectionsqlConfig).
+The connection needs to be in the `LoggedIn` state in order to process a request, it cannot be done while in the `Initialized` or `Connecting` state. _Sel-db_ will wait till the connection is fully established, so use [initiateConnection](#initiateConnectionsqlConfig).

 ### Stored procedures

 #### **const sp = new StoredProcedure(procedureName)**

-Creates a new stored procedure with the name `procedureName`, which should be equivalent to the name in your sql server.
+Creates a new stored procedure with the name `procedureName`, which should be the equivalent of the procedure's name in your SQL server.

 #### **addParam(name, type, value, options)**